Secure Channel Specifics

 YubiKey Secure Channel External Authenticate flow

 Step 2:The YubiKey receives the External Authenticate command, and verifies the Challenge using the MAC value and S-MAC key.
-The MAC Chain is then verified, confirming that the client has the same session keys and a secure channel has been created.
-At that point, the challenge is decrypted using the S-ENC key, and a response is created.
+The MAC Chain is then verified, confirms that the client has the same session keys and that a secure channel has been created.
+Then the challenge is decrypted using the S-ENC key and a response is created.
 In addition, the challenge from the client is used to create a new MAC chain value, which is appended to the response.

 Step 3:The response and MAC Chain value are used to generate a response MAC using the S-RMAC key.
 Then the response and associated MAC are sent from the YubiKey back to the client.
-At this point, the response MAC is verified using the S-RMAC key, the MAC Chain value is verified against the command sent previously, and the response is decrypted.
+Then the response MAC is verified using the S-RMAC key, the MAC Chain value is verified against the command sent previously, and the response is decrypted.

 At this point, a secure channel has been established between the client and the YubiKey.